Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Foreign dialogue should only be translated if the viewer was meant to understand it (i.e. if it was subtitled in the original version).

-• When using foreign words, always verify spelling, accents and punctuation, if applicable.
+• When using foreign words, spelling, accents and punctuation must be verified.

-• Foreign words should be italicized, unless they have become part of regular usage (e.g. in English, the following no longer need to be italicized: bon appétit, rendezvous, doppelgänger, zeitgeist, persona non grata) and unless they are proper names (e.g. a company name).
+• Foreign words should be italicized unless they are part of regular usage, i.e. included in the Duden or with a high number of Google search results (e.g. bon appétit, rendezvous, persona non grata) and when proper names appear (e.g. a company name, names of foreign dishes or foods).

 11. Italics